Jorge Polanco Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- Polanco is hitting .280 with eight doubles, four home runs and six walks.
+- Polanco is batting .279 with nine doubles, four home runs and six walks.

-- Polanco is batting .350 with two homers during his last outings and is on a five-game hitting streak.
+- Polanco will look to extend his six-game hitting streak.
+He's batting .368 with one homer in his last outings.

-- He has hit a home run in 16.7% of his games this season, and 3.8% of his trips to the plate.
+- He has gone deep in four games this year (16.0%), homering in 3.6% of his trips to the plate.

-- In seven games this season (29.2%), Polanco has picked up an RBI, and in five of those games (20.8%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 32.0% of his games this season, Polanco has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.